jackmerrill/maatt.fr/content/blog/simpledash.md

 +++
-title: SimpleDash
+title = SimpleDash
-slug: simpledash
+slug = simpledash
-date: "2021-01-16"
+date = "2021-01-16"
-description: "Most car manufactuers have poor in-car displays that are slow and clunky.
-I wanted to change that."
+description = "Most car manufactuers have poor in-car displays that are slow and clunky.
+I wanted to change that." tag = "Concepts" class = 'bg-concepts'
-tag: "Concepts"
-class: 'bg-concepts'
 +++

 I recentely fell in love with [Garry's Mod](https://gmod.facepunch.com/) again.
 For the uninitiated, Garry's Mod is an sandbox game that is centred around user modifications for content.
 It allows endless possibilities as long as you can write some Lua code.